Jianbing guozi: Shandong-style jianbing guozi

-Jianbing guozi from Shandong province is typically crispier as the batter consists of a flour mixture that mainly contains coarse grains such as corn, sorghum and millet.
+Jianbing guozi from Shandong is typically crispier as the batter consists of a flour mixture that mainly contains coarse grains such as corn, sorghum and millet.
 Historically, Shandong-style Jianbing guozi was often served by rolling it with scallions or with meat soup.
+It was often called more directly by its form "flatbread wrapped with scallions (大饼卷大葱 da bing juan da cong)" among local people in Shandong.
 Nowadays, fillings such as sweet potatoes, lettuce and pork are also used.

 Shanxi-style jianbing guozi

 Shanxi jianbing guozi uses wheat flour but is otherwise similar to Tianjin jianbing guozi.

 Tahe-style jianbing guozi

 Tahe jianbing guozi (from Tahe, Heilongjiang) consists of processed meat, shredded potatoes, and other ingredients wrapped in a thin egg-and-flour pancake.
 It is slightly spicy and thicker in size.